 Disappearing Mortgage Insurance

-Mortgage giant Fannie Mae now offers a 97% mortgage up to $417,000.
-Like its FHA counterpart, this loan also requires mortgage insurance, but there are two important differences: first, there is no up-front premium as there is with the FHA loan, and the monthly insurance is cancelable once there is enough equity.
+Like its FHA counterpart, Fannie Mae loans also requires mortgage insurance, but there are two important differences: first, there is no up-front premium as there is with the FHA loan, and the monthly insurance is cancelable once there is enough equity.
 That would mean that the payment on a $400,000 home could drop by as much as $500 when the mortgage insurance disappeared.

 This is an important difference.
 If the market appreciates at a modest 4% per year, the 3% down payment you made at the beginning would turn into 20% equity in less than four years.